person writing bucket list on book

 In Europe: the European Health Insurance Card (EHIC)

-If you are traveling within the EU or to Switzerland, request the European Health Insurance Card (EHIC) at least 15 days before your departure.
-It allows for coverage of urgent medical care according to local rules.
+If you are traveling to the EU or Switzerland, request the European Health Insurance Card (EHIC) at least 15 days before your departure.
+It covers urgent medical care according to local rules.

-Before you leave, contact your bank to check the coverage included with your credit card (Visa Premier, Mastercard Gold, etc.) :
+Before you leave, contact your bank to verify the coverage included with your credit card (Visa Premier, Mastercard Gold, etc.):

 • Liability abroad